 Peter is currently an independent director of Methven Ltd (retiring 15 July 2015).
 He has many years of experience running international manufacturing and marketing companies, both as an executive and a director.
 In addition, he is a past Director of Rembrandt Suits Limited, ZESPRI Group Limited, Wellington Drive Technologies Limited, Aragorn Limited and High Society Limited.
-He was Managing Director of Trigon Industries Limited, overseeing several years of rapid international expansion.
-Peter was also Managing Director of Feltex NZ Limited, Executive Chairman of the renamed Feltrax International Limited and, through his Feltex/Feltrax involvement, was for a time a director of their then major shareholder, Equiticorp Holdings Limited.
+He was Managing Director of Trigon Industries Limited, executive Chairman of the renamed Feltrax International Limited and, through his Feltex/Feltrax involvement, was for a time a director of their then major shareholder, Equiticorp Holdings Limited.
 He also held senior roles at Alex Harvey Industries Limited.
 Other interests include: family, tennis, tutoring lower stream secondary school pupils, pilates, mineralogy, motorsport, wine, and generally maintaining an active, constructive and stimulating existence.